An Afternoon of Malbec at the World's Best Vineyard — Where Everything Else Falls Away

 Between Maipu and Uco Valley sits Lujan de Cuyo, the birthplace of Argentine Malbec.
 This is where the grape found its spiritual home after being transplanted from France in the mid-1800s — the altitude, the sun, the dry air, the rocky soil all conspired to produce a Malbec that was richer, deeper, and more fruit-forward than anything the French ever made.

-I visited three bodegas in a day with a remis (private car, $60 for the full day including waiting time).
+You can cover three bodegas in a day with a remis (private car, $60 for the full day including waiting time).

 Bodega Norton offers a free tour and tasting.
 Free.
 The wines are solid entry-level Argentine Malbec.
 Not life-changing but genuinely good and genuinely free.